ManasBadhani/Cyberscope/README.md

    ```

 4. Set up the database:
-   - Create a MySQL/PostgreSQL database.
+   - Create a PostgreSQL database.
    - Run the migration scripts to set up the schema.

 5. Start the backend and frontend servers: